manashkalyon/sigsync/README.md

 # SigSync

 SigSync is an application that allows users to synchronize multiple streams of data.
 It is written in MATLAB using the MATLAB App Designer (R2020a), and is a work in progress.
-Some features may be incomplete, or not work at all.
+Some features may be complete, or not work at all.
 New features and bug fixes will continue to be pushed via [Github](https://www.github.com/manashkalyon/sigsync).

 If you have any questions, concerns, feature requests, or bug reports please feel free to contact me directly:

 `Manash K. Sahoo  `
 `Indiana University-Bloomington  `
-`Undergraduate, Psychology B.S.  `
+`Undergraduate, Psychology B.S  `
 `mksahoo@iu.edu`